rmsk2/F256_Mandelbrot/README.md

 # Coming up ...

-Use RTC to measure duration of calculation
+Use RTC to measure duration of calculation.